Lucy is a BSc Television Production and Technology student in her 3rd year at Wrexham Glyndŵr University.

 What has the support been like?

 I feel so much happier knowing I am making a difference to my life.
 Achieving a degree at the end of my course will hopefully open doors to many new adventures in the future.
-I have also grown in confidence which is something I have always struggled with.
+I have also grown in confidence, which is something that I have always struggled with.